RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 *See* [Dooling Book Contract](http://www.richarddooling.com/Entertainment/Rapture_Contract.pdf) at paragraph 19.

-As the Authors Guild puts it: These clauses favor PUBLISHERS ONLY, not authors.
-An option clause gives your publisher the PRIVILEGE to publish your next book (but only if they want to).
+As the Authors Guild puts it: These clauses favor publishers only, not authors.
+An option clause gives your publisher the privilege to publish your next book (but only if they want to).

 An book contract option clause binds the author to the publisher, even if the relationship has been unsatisfactory.
-The clause usually contains some or all of the terms you MUST accept for the optioned work.
+The clause usually contains some or all of the terms you must accept for the optioned work.
 Even “first refusal” clauses and “agreements to agree” impede the author’s freedom.
 Some publishers will simply delete option clauses.
 Consider asking for an editor’s clause instead?

 What if your editor leaves?
 What if you get a better deal elsewhere?
 You may not want a provision hanging over your head that you MUST show your next book to your current publisher first.